 There's good news in the realm of mobile for savvy marketers.
-According to , it appears that consumers aren't just tolerant of mobile ads, they're actually quite happy to be exposed to them.
+According to surveys and customer reports, it appears that consumers aren't just tolerant of mobile ads, they're actually quite happy to be exposed to them.
 It seems that the average mobile user actually doesn't mind seeing an ad when they're browsing on their smart device, and about 50% of mobile shoppers consider ads to be both helpful, and informative.

 Most companies are already aware that their consumers are using smartphones far more often than desktops and laptops today, which means that mobile advertising needs to be at the core of campaign planning.
 However, it can be difficult to determine what makes a perfect mobile advertisement - particularly if you're just getting started.
 The following five tips should help to focus your campaign.